dsomleff/react-camp/react-notes/README.md

 static contextType = YourContext;
 // and get access through this.context.yourData;
 ```
 - `componentDidCatch`  will be triggered whenever one of the child components throws an error.
 Has no equivalent in FBC.
-We create a CBC for ErrorHandler (EHC) and by wrapping this EHC around Components, which may produce an error during their lifetime.
+We create a CBC for ErrorHandler Component (EHC or Error Boundaries ) and by wrapping this EHC around Components, which may produce an error during their lifetime.
 For this, inside EHC in `render()` we should always return `this.props.children `.

 ### Functional Based Components